ingmarAvocado/fullon_ohlcv_api/docs/PROJECT_STRUCTURE.md

 **🔍 READ-ONLY API**: This library **only** exposes data retrieval operations.
 No updates, inserts, or write operations are in scope.

+**📚 EXAMPLES-DRIVEN**: Our `examples/` folder defines the API specification.
+The examples are working demonstrations that show exactly what endpoints the API must implement and how they should behave.

 ## 🏗️ Architecture Principles

 ### LRRS Compliance